Pandemics in the 21st Century

 A pandemic is different from an epidemic because the former spreads globally while the latter remains within a particular geographical area.
 Once upon a time, a disease could be easily contained to just part of the planet – for example, one of the most famous deadly diseases, the Bubonic Plague, was limited to only Europe and parts of Asia, and it took years to spread across the region in the 1300s.
 As the world became more modern, people traveled further distances, which meant carrying viruses and bacteria to other locales was easier.
 This was first seen with the 1889-1890 flu pandemic that started in Russia and took only five weeks to spread over the globe – before the invention of airplanes.

 The 1918 Spanish Influenza (which didn’t really originate in that country) is perhaps the most well-known and deadly pandemic to reach the U.S. so far.
 That virus took more lives than World War One, which occurred during the same time frame.
-The close quarters of the soldiers and lack of medical knowledge to combat the flu contributed to the spread.
-Scientists had not yet discovered viruses and did not have the laboratory tests we have today to detect them.
-They also did not have any vaccines to help prevent an outbreak, nor did they have antiviral medications to treat the illness.
-Their only way of fighting the disease at the time was to practice isolation and quarantine, yet even those were done inconsistently.
+The close quarters of the soldiers contributed to the spread, and treatment was difficult since medical knowledge wasn’t as advanced as it is today.

 Since the 1918 pandemic, there have been a couple of significant outbreaks: the Asian Flu (1957-1958), H1N1 Swine Flu (2009-2010), and now Coronavirus or COVID-19 – the “19” representing the starting year of the outbreak, 2019.